BlockchainInstituteChi/weteachblockchain.org/_collections/_faq/how-to-buy-bitcoin.md

 <h2>2.
 Buy Bitcoin at a Cryptocurrency ATM</h2>
 <img src="/assets/img/cryptoATM.jpg">
 <h3>What are cryptocurrency ATMs?</h3>
-<span>Cryptocurrency ATMs are a way to buy crypto from a physical location.
+<span>Cryptocurrency ATMs are a way to buy bitcoin from a physical location.
 Most are located in public places, convenience stores, and shopping centers, and allow payment with credit cards or cash.</span>
 <h3>How do Crypto ATMs Work?</h3>
 <span>These machines function just as normal ATMs would, except they facilitate cash to cryptocurrency exchanges.
 There are generally two types of cryptocurrency ATMs.
 One-way ATMs will only allow you to purchase crypto, while two-way ATMs have the additional ability to sell cryptocurrency for fiat.</span>
 {% include callouts/callout.html
     bodyText="If you're in the Chicagoland area and want to try a cryptocurrency ATM, <a href='/contact-us/' target='_blank'>visit our headquarters!</a>"
 %}
-<h3>Pros & Cons of Buying Crypto with ATMs</h3>
+<h3>Pros & Cons of Buying Bitcoin with ATMs</h3>
 <h4>Pros</h4>
 <ul>
   <li>No payment processor transfer delay, as most crypto ATMs accept cash.</li>